UWB-ACM/Spotify-Python-Demo/README.md

 given into the console window.

 A new file will appear called `.cache-yourSpotifyUsername`. **Do not** check this into version control, and **do not** leak this file.
-This contains a user token that is used to read information about this user.
+This contains a user token that allows your application to interact with user data.

 [spotipy-lib]: https://github.com/plamere/spotipy
 [spotipy-lib-docs-getting-started]: http://spotipy.readthedocs.io/en/latest/#installation